Large-scale anomalies of the CMB in the curvaton scenario: Implementation of the curvaton model

 \subsubsection{Similarity between harmonic components}

-We show the similarity between the large-scales components of the model (rotated to axis-1) and the WMAP ILC map in Fig.~\ref{fig:structure similarity}.
+We show the similarity between the large-scales components of the model (rotated to axis-1) and the WMAP ILC map in Fig.~\ref{fig:structure similarity} (the result for Planck NILC is close to this).
 Let us take the $l=5$ component (fourth row) as an example: both model and the ILC have one cold spot located at $-90^\circ$ to $-60^\circ$.
 We also see a band of cold spots between $-30^\circ$ and $0^\circ$ and between $30^\circ$ to $60^\circ$.
 There is one hot spot located at $60^\circ$ to $90^\circ$, and hot spots in the band between $0^\circ$ and $30^\circ$, and the band between $-60^\circ$ and $-30^\circ$.
 We can conclude that our rotated model fits the structure of the ILC well.